Gerald Pereira: Book on history of Goa

-Political career
+Political career (1962–1968)

 Pereira was one of the founders of the Goa branch of the Communist Party of India (CPI), and the Communist Party of India (Marxist) (CPI(M)), after the CPI split in Goa in 1967–1968.
 He was also the General Secretary of the Goa branch of the Centre of Indian Trade Unions (CITU) and before that, of the All India Trade Union Congress (AITUC).
 Pereira was a member of the CITU Working Committee.

-On 27 November 1962, Pereira was arrested at Londa for being a part of the Communist Party of India, and for allegedly being "Pro-China", in the background of the Sino-Indian War.
+On 27 November 1962, Pereira was arrested at Londa, Karnataka, for being a part of the Communist Party of India, and for allegedly being "Pro-China", in the background of the Sino-Indian War.

-Pereira and other Goan Communists, like George Vaz and Berta de Menezes Bragança, began working with the Goan peasants soon after the Annexation of Goa, forming the Shetkari Paksh (Farmers' Party).
+Pereira and other Goan Communists, like George Vaz and Berta de Menezes Bragança, began working with the Goan peasants soon after the annexation of Goa, forming the Shetkari Paksh (Farmers' Party).
 In the 1963 Goa, Daman and Diu Legislative Assembly election, they did not contest with their Communist symbols but instead contested as a political front, the Frente Popular.
 This was done to not attract the attention of the Goan Catholic Church, who considered the Communists as a threat.
 Pereira contested elections from the Mormugao Assembly constituency.
-Pereira was defeated by Urminda Mascarenhas, who became the first female MLA to be elected in Goa, Daman and Diu.
-While some believe that a Portuguese newspaper's work had convinced the public, the prevailing theory is that the Goan Catholic Church had opposed Pereira, who was a Communist and thus did not believe in religion.
-The day of polling was 9 December 1963, a Monday, and the Sunday Mass on the previous day influenced the voters.
+He was defeated by Urminda Mascarenhas.

-Pereira also contested in the 1967 Goa, Daman and Diu Legislative Assembly election but did not win.
+Pereira later unsuccessfully contested in the 1967 Goa, Daman and Diu Legislative Assembly election.